 7. Miss to write proper units in answers

-Students often miss to write the proper units in answers wherever required.
-Soemtimes they are asked to write the answer in a converted unit which they miss due to panic and hurry to finish the exam.
-Each single unit if missed will lead to a loss of a half mark which is really important while calculating the overall percentage.
+Students often miss writing the proper units in answers wherever required.
+Sometimes they are asked to write the answer in a converted unit which they miss due to panic and hurry to finish the exam.
+Every single unit if missed will lead to a loss of a half mark which is really important while calculating the overall percentage.

-So, these were some mistakes which students often make while writing on eof the most important exam of their life, the CBSE Board Exam.
+So, these were some mistakes which students often make while writing one of the most important exam of their life, the CBSE Board Exam.
 Students can avoid these mistakes by keeping calm, alert and focused in the examination hall.
-Stress and fear are your biggest enemies, maintain a fair distance with them.
+Stress and fear are your biggest enemies, maintain a fair distance from them.
 Stay positive and confident.

 Good luck for exams!